Agile Transition Plan Template

 Agile can be introduced by an external partner, such as an agency or consultant, to help an organization or team adopt new methodologies over time

-Agile roadmaps are not fixed artifacts, but can change over time as teams grow and businesses mature.
+Agile roadmaps are not fixed artifacts but can change over time as teams grow and businesses mature.
 By staying high-level and strategic, these roadmaps are flexible enough to evolve as you discover new customer pain points.

 Agile coaches can use this roadmap to help corporate offices and teams of all sizes gain the right knowledge, tools, and training to make sure Agile habits stick for long-term success.

-What is an Agile transformation roadmap?
+What is an Agile Transformation Roadmap Template?

 From requirements to integrations to security, each business will have several moving parts that should be mapped out as “swim lanes” and updated regularly.